After saying goodbye to their loved ones and cherished homes, the first

 initially in Frankenmuth.

-Saginaw County.
-This facilitated the arrival of a second group of emigrants to
+northern Saginaw County.
+This facilitated the arrival of a second group of emigrants to the

-the Frankenlust colony.
-They held thier first service at their newly organized St.
+Frankenlust colony.
+They held their first service at their newly organized St. Paul Evangelical

 As previously mentioned, marriage requirements of the day were very strict in Bavaria, and